Baltic Sea Parliamentary Conference: The beginning 1991

 The 1st Baltic Sea Parliamentary Conference was held in Helsinki on 7–9 January 1991, on the initiative of the President of the Finnish Parliament, Mr Kalevi Sorsa.
 The title was the Parliamentary Conference on Cooperation in the Baltic Sea Area.
 Six successive Conferences had the English name of the “Parliamentary Conference on Cooperation in the Baltic Sea Area”.
 The 7th Parliamentary Conference replaced the word “Area” with “Region”.
 The Conference was renamed by the 8th Conference as the “Baltic Sea Parliamentary Conference”.

-The 1st Conference was attended by parliamentary delegations from Denmark, Estonia, Greenland, Hamburg, Iceland, Karelia, Finland, Lithuania, Latvia, MecklenburgVorpommern, Norway, Poland, Schleswig-Holstein, Sweden, the Åland Islands, the Faroe Islands, and the USSR.
+The 1st Conference was attended by parliamentary delegations from Denmark, Estonia, Greenland, Hamburg, Iceland, Karelia, Finland, Lithuania, Latvia, Mecklenburg-Vorpommern, Norway, Poland, Schleswig-Holstein, Sweden, the Åland Islands, the Faroe Islands, and the USSR.
 Observers were sent by the U.N.
 European Economic Conference, EFTA, the Helsinki Committee, the Interparliamentary Union, the Nordic Council, and the Council of Europe.
 Some of the subjects discussed at the Conference were proposed after earlier consultations (a preparatory meeting was held in Helsinki on 13 September 1990) but a number of other issues were discussed at the Conference forum.
 This gave the Conference the character of a working meeting that identified problems in the Baltic Sea Region needing swift action.
 Talks held during the Conference concentrated on four subjects: economy, ecology, culture, and politics.
 The economic discussions were dominated by issues relating to the transition of former communist bloc countries to market economies and the economic reforms in the Soviet Union.
 It was emphasised that the economic development of the Baltic States and the Leningrad area was vital to the region's integration and that the West should develop an appropriate mechanism for assisting those areas.
 The speakers expressed their hope for a rapid opening of the East to a capitalist economy, e. g. through free economic zones.
 However, they also emphasised that political stability free from armed conflicts is a precondition of development.
 During the debate on environmental protection, the invited experts presented the situation regarding the contamination of the Baltic Sea waters.
 This made clear to the Conference participants that ecosystems are not divided by political boundaries and that any measures to improve the natural conditions could be only be successful though joint action.
 Consequently, solution of ecological problems requires not only technological solutions but also political will and broad understanding.
 The participants called for urgent action to prevent contamination increasing in the Baltic region.
 They proposed a number of concrete measures, such as a joint system of taxes and fines for environmental pollution or signing a convention on the reduction of harmful substances added to the fuel of ships using the Baltic Sea.